DarwinFramework/darwin/example/README.md

 # Examples
-Files in this folder contain or refer to reference material for working with darwin.
+Files in this folder contains or refers to reference material for working with darwin.

 ## [Cat REST-API](https://github.com/DarwinFramework/darwin_example)
 A darwin application using the darwin system and the http module.